ctb/titus-blog/src/2014-how-good-is-megahit.rst

 a mock community data set.
 So I asked her to add some MEGAHIT results.
 She did quality trimming as specified in `Kalamazoo
 <http://khmer-protocols.readthedocs.org/en/v0.8.4/metagenomics/1-quality.html>`__,
-and then ran MEGAHIT with 10 GB of RAM.
+and ran MEGAHIT with 10 GB of RAM.
 She then used QUAST to evaluate the results against the known good genomes.

 ======================    =======      =======     ======
 Measure                   MEGAHIT      SPAdes      IDBA
 ======================    =======      =======     ======
 # contigs > 1kb           19,982       16,387      16,191
-length in contigs >       190.7mb      192.5mb     194.8
+length in contigs >1kb    190.7mb      192.5mb     194.8
 # misassemblies           698          894         1223
 Bp in misassemblies       12.7mb       28.2mb      21.8mb
 Metagenome fraction       89.96%       90.42%      90.97%
 ======================    =======      =======     ======

-Again, the answer is "MEGAHIT works pretty well".
+Again, the answer is "MEGAHIT works pretty well."
 Fewer misassemblies, but also more contigs and a bit less coverage of the known genome.